Weight Loss: The Facts

 Turn up the lights

-Try to eat in bright light whenever possible, as low lighting is thought to encourage overeating (the idea is that dim light encourages you to let go of inhibitions, which may make you eat more).
+Try to eat in bright light whenever possible, as low lighting may to encourage overeating (the idea is that dim light encourages you to let go of inhibitions, which may make you eat more).

 Eat more fish

-Some scientists believe people who eat fish on a regular basis may have lower levels of a hormone that stimulates the appetite, called leptin.
+Some scientists believe people who eat fish on a regular basis may have lower levels of a hormone that stimulates the appetite, called leptin (ix).
 Keep the calories down by steaming or grilling your fish instead of frying.

-Instead of eating in front of the TV, switch off and sit at the table, where you can concentrate on your food.
+Instead of eating in front of the TV, switch off and sit at the table, where you can concentrate on your food and eat more mindfully.
 Experts believe watching TV while you eat takes your mind off how much you’re eating, which means you could end up eating more.

 Ask for a doggy bag